 Psychotherapy is a general term used to describe treatment for a variety of mental health concerns.
-I use an eclectic approach, incorporating multiple forms of therapy, based on the needs of my clients.
-It is vital to understand, for therapy to work, you need to be actively involved in the process.
+As noted above, I use an eclectic approach, incorporating multiple forms of therapy, based on the needs of my clients.
+It is important to understand that for therapy to work you need to be actively involved in the process.

-I will ask you what your goals are during our initial sessions and each session thereafter.
-You will be expected to set the agenda for each session, keeping your mental health goals in mind.
-You will be encouraged to use what you have learned with me work on the goals that we mutually agree upon between each session.
+I will ask you what your goals are during our initial sessions.
+You will be expected to set the agenda for each session, keeping your goals in mind.
+You will also be encouraged to share what you have learned between sessions and discuss any progress made.

-It is important that you be patient with this process, as it takes time to build a true therapeutic relationship with your mental health professional and to start to see the benefits of psychotherapy.
-However, it you ever feel I am not meeting your needs, please let me know so we can work together to address your concerns.
+Several factors contribute to therapeutic success, including: your commitment and the strength of our therapeutic relationship.
+It is important that you be patient with the process, as it takes time to build a true therapeutic relationship and see the benefits of treatment.
+You are also encouraged to openly share your feelings and let me know if I am not meeting your needs, so we can work together to address any concerns you may have.

 What To Expect With Psychotherapy

-Psychotherapy involves a commitment of time, money, and energy.
-Our first few sessions will involve getting to know you and performing an evaluation of your mental heath needs.
-By the end of this evaluation, I will be able to offer you some first impressions of what our work together will include and as well as a treatment plan.
+Our first few sessions will involve getting to know you and assessing your needs.
+After these sessions I will be able to offer you initial impressions of what our work together will include.

 Our Therapeutic Compatibility Is Important

-You should evaluate the information available here along with your own opinions of whether you feel comfortable working with me.
-Feel free to review my educational and work background, as well as my overall approach to psychotherapy.
-If you have questions about my procedures, I am happy to go over and discuss them with you as they arise.
-Our fit and compatibility in working together is of paramount importance.
-If you believe that you would work better with a different therapist or would like a second opinion, I will be happy to refer you to another mental health professional to help you.
+Our compatibility in working together is of utmost importance.
+If at any time you believe you would work better with a different therapist or would like a second opinion, I will be happy to refer you to another mental health professional.

-In general, the privacy of all communications between a client and a psychologist is protected by law, and I can only release information about our work to others with your written permission.
+In general, the privacy of communications between a client and a psychologist is protected by law, and I can only release information to others with your written permission.

 These situations rarely occur in my practice.
-If they should occur, I will make every effort to discuss it with you before taking any action.
+If they should happen during our work together, I will make every effort to discuss them with you before taking any action.